AdamFHolt/Japan-Compression-ASPECT/README.md

 ## OVERVIEW

-Contains the 3-D subduction models described in Gianni et al. (in review).
+The 3-D subduction models of Gianni et al. (2025).
 All models were ran using ASPECT version 2.5.0.
 Folder contents:

 **input_files:**  Contains the 15 ASPECT input (.prm) files used in the study.
 These consist of 2 main models (single and double subduction) and 13 additional parameter tests (variable crust and slab strength).